ushahidi/Chambua/README.md

 ## Using the REST API
 Chambua exposes a single endpoint - ``/v1/tags`` - that accepts HTTP POST requests.

+__NOTE: For the following examples to work, you have to be in the directory where you cloned the project__

 To use the build you have just created in the preceding step:

 	curl -H "Content-Type:application/json" -X POST -d @data/sample_001.txt http://localhost:8080/chambua/v1/tags